No Products in the Cart

 Assess:

-Solutions such as insulated curtain systems or strip curtain barriers can reduce heat loss, limit draughts and improve working conditions without restricting movement.
+Solutions such as insulated curtain systems or PVC strip curtains help reduce heat loss, limit draughts, and maintain consistent working conditions without restricting movement.

 Check:

-Mailroom areas often become temporary storage zones.
-Resetting the organisation now prevents congestion later.
+Mailrooms and office areas often become overflow storage zones.
+Resetting these spaces now prevents congestion later.

-Long audits can feel overwhelming, but short, consistent checks are far more effective.
+Long audits are often skipped.
+Short, consistent checks are far more effective.

 Implement a weekly 15-minute review covering:

 Assign responsibility and log findings.
-Regularly taking small actions prevents larger issues from developing.
+Small, regular actions prevent larger operational risks from developing.

 How often should a warehouse safety inspection be done?

-High-traffic areas should be checked weekly, with a more detailed review conducted monthly or quarterly, depending on site size and risk level.
+High-traffic areas should be checked weekly, with more detailed inspections conducted monthly or quarterly, depending on site size and risk level.

 What are the most common warehouse hazards?